Updated Oct 31, 2022

-One of the biggest surprises when starting Snowflake Air was the tremendous marketing effort and expense.
-An HVAC company spends a significant amount of money on every new customer it receives.
 Some estimate that cost to be anywhere between $200 and $300 per new customer.
 When these costs can be reduced it allows the company to reduce prices for their home services and still make a profit.
 This may be a strange way to introduce the topic of working with home warranty companies but is a very important concept to understand how they work.

 The home warranty customer expects to pay less for the plan than they would spend on repairing or replacing the covered items.
 For those customers who do end up needing home repair services, the home warranty often does save them money.
 The costs they would pay directly to an HVAC company without a warranty would be significantly higher than what they will pay for their home warranty, depending on the type of repair required.
-This is because the home warranty company pays its contractors much less than what the contractor would normally charge a customer.
+This is because most notable home warranty providers pays its contractors much less than what the contractor would normally charge a customer.

 In the end, this is a win-win-win situation when everything goes well.
 The customer gets a good deal on repair services, the contractor gets work without having to pay for marketing, and the home warranty company is able to provide an affordable product.